AmpersandTarski/RAP/docs/rap-deployment.md

 3. The rap deployment consists of two parts.
 The first will deploy ingress and cert manager.
 The second will deploy the application and related things.
 Deployment is done by applying the proper kustomization.yaml files.
 By pointing kubectl to a directory containing a kustomization file Kubernetes will aggregate and patch the files or directories that are set as resources in said file.

+   1. Find the ```ingress-nginx-controller.yaml``` file in the ```./general/ingress``` folder.
+Find the LoadBalancer Service and fill in the ```spec.loadBalancerIP``` using the value of the static IP resource.

-   1. To deploy ingress and cert manager run the following command:
+   2. To deploy ingress and cert manager run the following command:

       ```pwsh
       kubectl apply -k ./general/
       ```

-   2. After it is done applying the files it is imperative to wait for the ingress and cert manager to be up and running as this will guarantee that all resources required in the next step are available for use.
+   3. After it is done applying the files it is imperative to wait for the ingress and cert manager to be up and running as this will guarantee that all resources required in the next step are available for use.
 To check and monitor the progress run:

       ```pwsh
       kubectl get pods -A --field-selector metadata.namespace!=kube-system -w